MichaelDeets/deets-overlay/README.md

+## Please do not rely on packages listed here.
+They will change seemingly "randomly" based on my system.

-### net-im/discord-canary-bin
+## net-im/discord-canary-bin
 If you want to use Discord Canary, please use something like Vencord, so you can skip updates, as it requires a emerge update every few days.
 I only update when I have to reopen Discord, which could be 24-78 hours later.

-### *deets-overlay* is a personal collection of Gentoo ebuilds, that I have taken from various overlays, official or otherwise.
+## *deets-overlay* is a personal collection of Gentoo ebuilds, that I have taken from various overlays, official or otherwise.

 If you want to add *deets-overlay* to `/etc/portage/repos.conf` so Portage will automatically sync, append the following: